Thank you for your interest in volunteering with Multnomah County Library!

 Onboarding and orientation to volunteering at Multnomah County Library staff at the host location

 Do you always get asked by friends and family members to help with their tech issues - and love it?
-Share your tech skills with library patrons that need help with mobile devices, websites, downloading, e-readers, getting started with tech, and more.
-See the bottom of this description for libraries with in-person volunteer opportunities.
+Share your tech skills with library patrons who need help with mobile devices, websites, downloading, e-readers, getting started with tech, and more.

 Tech Help sessions involve working with people one-on-one.
 Empower patrons by improving their computer skills and their access to information.
-This is a teaching position; volunteers help the patron find information about using their mobile device or computer, and talk them through the steps, and the patron will navigate through the steps themselves.
-We are in great need of volunteers that speak English and also bilingual Spanish, Vietnamese, Cantonese/Mandarin, and Ukrainian/Russian.
+This is a teaching position; volunteers help the patron find information about using their mobile device or computer and talk them through the steps.
+The patron will then navigate through the steps themselves.

 Tasks & Responsibilities